ragab0/learning-management-web-based-system/README.md

 - Showcases featured courses and instructors
 - Provides quick access to course categories
-- Displays testimonials and statistics
+- Displays team members and their mentor (About)

 ### Course Listing

 - Allows users to browse and search for courses
-- Implements filtering and sorting options
+- Implements pagination, filtering and sorting options
 - Displays course cards with key information

 ### Course Details Page